MingjunZhong/seq2point-nilm/README.md

 | washingmachine  | 2,3             |     3       |   1    |

-**The following code instructing training and testing was too old - do not follow.**

-**I will write instructions how to use the code.
+**I will write instructions how to use the code with more details.
 Currently, you just run train_main.py and test_main.py.
 Do remember to choose your parameters in these two files correspondingly.**

 To train the modoel, just run `python train_main.py` or in IDE environment, e.g., Spyder, run train_main.py